vyos/vyos-build/README.md

 you want to recompile!

-**NOTE:** `vyos-strongswan` will only compile on a Linux system, running on macOS or Windows migth result in a unittest deadlock (it never exits).
+**NOTE:** `vyos-strongswan` will only compile on a Linux system, running on macOS or Windows might result in a unittest deadlock (it never exits).

 Packages that are known to not build using this procedure (as of now):